neri/pngss/README.md

 * Pure Rust Implementation
 * Support for `no_std`
 * It generally provides sufficient functionality for most applications, but some features are not supported.
+See section below.
 * The default deflate library uses our implementation.
 We are constantly improving it, but if you are not satisfied with its performance, you can implement a custom class to replace it with another implementation.
 See also `DeflateDecoder` or `DeflateEncoder`.
 * The detailed specifications are subject to change as it is still under development.